Israel tests US-backed missile shield over Alaska | The China Post

 The Alaska tests come a week after Washington reported apparent Iranian trials of a medium-range ballistic missile.
 Iran and the US are currently embroiled in an escalating confrontation over Tehran’s nuclear program and missile projects.

-In a statement, the Israeli Defense Ministry said the tests were carried out in Alaska to try out feature that were not allowed to be tested in Israel.
+In a statement, the Israeli Defense Ministry said the tests were carried out in Alaska to try out features that were not allowed to be tested in Israel.

 tj/amp (Reuters, AFP)